textlint/textlint/docs/configuring.md

 You can use following file as configuration file:

-- `.textlintrc` – try parse it as JSON, YML or JS
+- `.textlintrc` – try parse it as JSON, YAML or JS
 - `.textlintrc.js` – parse it as JavaScript
 - `.textlintrc.json` – parse it as JSON
 - `.textlintrc.yml` – parse it as YAML